Geography and Population

 Cyprus is situated in the eastern Mediterranean, lying at the hub of 3 continents and close to the busy trade routes linking Western Europe with the Arab World and the Far East.

-The island enjoys the best type of Mediterranean climate with about 300 days of sunshine per year, with January being the coldest month and August the hottest.
+The island enjoys the best type of Mcyprusflagpicture3editerranean climate with about 300 days of sunshine per year, with January being the coldest month and August the hottest.

 Cyprus’s estimated population is 760.000 of which 3,2 percent are foreign residents.
 Greek and Turkish are the official languages of the Republic, while English is widely spoken and understood, and is regularly used in commerce and government.
 Apart from the capital, Nicosia, all major cities are located on the coast.
 Limassol is the second largest city and the island’s biggest port.
 Larnaca and Pafos are the third and fourth largest cities, respectively.

 The banking system in Cyprus closely follows the British pattern.
 The banks have many convenient branches, which are efficient, modern and well equipped with up-to-date technology.
 Non-Cypriot citizens may open foreign currency and local deposit accounts without difficulty.
 Many international banks have branches throughout the island.
 The legal tender is euro.

 Strong correspondent networks are maintained around the world by local and international banks.
 Most of them subscribe to SWIFT, Reuters, Telerate and other services.
 Thus, they have easy access to the world banking network and are able to carry out traditional and specialised financial transactions.

 There is a wide network of air-routes connecting Cyprus with Europe, Africa and Asia.
 The island’s two international airports are situated near Larnaca and Pafos.
 The island is rapidly becoming a major international transit station for commercial air transportation with excellent connections within the entire region.